 On the surface, child support appears to be a fairly easy number to calculate — each individual is responsible for a set percentage.
 Each parent’s income is stated, and the calculation can be made.
-Yet, there are a multitude of items that are taken into consideration in calculating this figure.
+Yet, there is a multitude of items that are taken into consideration in calculating this figure.

 A parent’s income must first be determined.
-This income figure is looked at as a monthly number and takes into account wages, tips, commissions and even bonuses.
-Benefit payments, investment and even prize winnings are also included.
+This income figure is looked at as a monthly number and takes into account wages, tips, commissions, and even bonuses.
+Benefit payments, investment, and even prize winnings are also included.
 In some cases, a parent will work overtime or take on a second job to help with expenses.
 In most instances, the court does not look at this extra income in calculating child support.

 Finally, there are instances where a parent is not working.
 Additionally, it is possible that a parent is working below what is considered to be his or her full earning capacity.
 When either of these is the case, the court looks at each individual circumstance to determine how it should affect the child support payment.